mileskent/low-level-vault/RAM.md

 A [[Memory]] device that allows data items to be read or written in essentially the same amount of time irrespective of the physical location of data inside the memory.
+The RAM for your main memory is [[RAM#DRAM]]

 > [!warning]
 The words "memory" and "RAM" may be used interchangably!
 Keep in mind that they mean different things.
 See [[Memory]] for more info.